carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ## Preallocation on HDDs

 Preallocation hints the size of the target files to the filesystem, potentially allowing for more efficient file allocation (e.g. less fragmentation).
-This should be especially beneficial for HDDs, as they are prone to fragmentation.
+This is particularly beneficial for HDDs, which are prone to fragmentation.
 To see the effect of this, we'll be running the medium dataset on the 9800X3D with and without preallocation:

 ![Results for the preallocation benchmark on 9800X3D](benchmark/figures/hdd_medium_pre.png)

 Here we see a slight speedup for 8 FileProcessors, which doesn't really confirm the hypothesis, as the speedup is within the margin of error.
-However, the preallocation provides a size hint to the filesystem, which can be beneficial its long-term health.
+However, preallocation provides a size hint to the filesystem, which can benefit its long-term health.
 Furthermore, this effect is likely due to the fact that the target disk is quite new and unused, so fragmentation is not as big of an issue as it would be on a disk that has been used for a while.
 Regardless, providing the hint doesn't hurt the performance, so enabling it for HDD based systems is recommended.